 What the numbers mean:

 On its own, ATL doesn't tell you much.
-What matters is the balance between ATL and CTL — that's TSB (readiness).
+The signal is the balance between ATL and CTL — that's TSB.

-What it is: Are you rested or tired?
-TSB is the balance between your fitness (CTL) and your recent fatigue (ATL).
+What it is: Rested or tired.
+The balance between fitness and recent fatigue.

 What it is: The maximum power (watts) you can sustain for about an hour.
 It's the baseline for calculating how hard any ride was relative to YOUR ability.

-How it's set: RideTool imports your FTP from Strava or Wahoo if available.
+How it's set: RideTool imports FTP from Strava or Wahoo if available.
 If not, it estimates one from your best power efforts.
-You can also set it manually in Account Settings.
+You can also set it manually.

-What it is: Your FTP divided by your body weight in kilograms.
-It's the single best predictor of climbing ability.
+FTP divided by body weight in kilograms.
+Single best predictor of climbing ability.